 3. Reframe the way you speak to yourself.

 Did you know that thinking negative thoughts can increase your risk for depression and even weaken your immune system?
 Luckily, the opposite is true as well!
 If you reframe your mindset and practice body-positive self-talk, you can actively improve your physical and mental wellbeing.

 Next time you catch yourself thinking negatively about your body, pause, and instead choose to praise yourself on the details that you love.
 Be kind and empathetic, just as you would when complimenting a friend or loved one.
 It may feel awkward at first, but this “fake it till you make it” approach can do wonders in helping you develop a healthy body image.

 It’s a long journey, so we encourage you to make self-love an ongoing, daily practice.
 Try reciting this body-positive affirmation:

 Want a fitness program that makes you feel great about your body?
-Download fit52 now on the App Store.
+Download fit52 now.